gbrunner/islr-for-gis/README.md

 [Introduction to Statistical Learning Python Lessons](https://github.com/JWarmenhoven/ISLR-python)

 # Lectures as Videos
-Slides and video lectures that correspond to the textbook can be found on dataschool.io at [In-depth introduction to machine learning in 15 hours of expert videos](https://www.dataschool.io/15-hours-of-expert-machine-learning-videos/).
+Slides and video lectures that correspond to the textbook can be found on dataschool.io at [**In-depth introduction to machine learning in 15 hours of expert videos**](https://www.dataschool.io/15-hours-of-expert-machine-learning-videos/).

 |Chapter | Slides | Video |
 | ----------- | ----------- | ----------- |